code-star/codestar-website-react/docs/CONTRIBUTING.md

 Export the base component and export the composed component as default.
 An example would be "mouse over" state in `src/components/Atoms/EventsButton`

+Note: the developer of recompose will not continue giving it support.
+React 16.7 (currently in RFC) will have hooks which are aimed to solve same issues recompose solves.
+When hooks are released, migrate from recompose to hooks.

 2. The external state variant.
 If a component retrieves data externally, store the retrieving logic in `/src/containers/*`.
 An example is:

 * `src/components/Molecules/NavBar/NavBar` (the stateless component)